Charles Coil’s Legacy: An International Vision

-Charles Raymond Coil (Dec 11, 1929 – Dec 1, 1994), a leading evangelist among churches of Christ, established International Bible College (now known as Heritage Christian University) in 1971.
-He served as president of IBC from 1971 to 1989.
+Charles Raymond Coil (Dec 11, 1929 – Dec 1, 1994), a leading evangelist among churches of Christ, served as president of Southeastern College of the Bible (soon renamed International Bible College) from 1971 to 1989.

 Coil preached regularly in Knobel, Arkansas; La Porte, Indiana; Florence, Alabama; El Dorado, Arkansas; and West Memphis, Arkansas before moving back to Florence, Alabama in 1965 to begin full-time work in gospel meetings.
 In 1967, Coil preached a gospel meeting with the Golf Course Road Church of Christ in Midland, Texas.
 At the meeting in Midland, 339 responded to the invitation, including 86 who were baptized.
 Many believe this is the largest number of responses in history at a gospel meeting associated with the churches of Christ in the United States.

-In the fall of 1970, the newly-formed board of directors approached Coil to ask him to consider taking the college’s presidency.
+In the fall of 1970, the reorganized board of directors of Southeastern College of the Bible approached Coil to ask him to consider taking the college’s presidency.
 Coil never considered himself as college president “material.”
 In fact, he said:

-Undoubtedly, the Lord’s providence worked in the selection of Charles Coil as HCU’s first president, for the Lord used him to take the University to great heights – increased enrollment, a highly qualified faculty, and workshops that edified the entire brotherhood.
+Undoubtedly, the Lord’s providence worked in the selection of Charles Coil, because the Lord used him to take the University to great heights – increased enrollment, a highly qualified faculty, and workshops that edified the entire brotherhood.

-President Coil announced that the Board of Directors on August 24, 1971, named the institution International Bible College, and he noted that “the aim of the college is to train men and women to be workers for the Lord and develop an international view.”
-While the school bears a different name, Coil’s international vision remains at the core of Heritage Christian University.
+President Coil announced that the Board of Directors on August 24, 1971, had reorganized the institution International Bible College, noting that “the aim of the college is to train men and women to be workers for the Lord and develop an international view.”
+While the school now bears a different name, Coil’s international vision remains at the core of Heritage Christian University.

 In the early days of the University, the business office often had difficulty meeting the payroll.
 Coil’s character is revealed in his instruction to his bookkeeper to pay everyone else on payday before she paid him.

 Coil faced great health difficulties with determination and faith.
 On July 1, 1989, he underwent a nephrectomy following the discovery of a malignant tumor.
-Coil suffered a heart attack on July 29, 1991, and underwent triple bypass surgery a couple days later.
+Coil suffered a heart attack on July 29, 1991, and underwent triple bypass surgery shortly after.

 Harold Taylor and Basil Overton officiated Coil’s funeral on December 3, 1994 in the HCU chapel.
 Old friends Jimmy Moffett, Marlin Ivey, and Jimmy Allen spoke about their departed friend.
-Coil personally selected the hymns for congregational singing, hymns he believed “represented[ed] the gospel [he] tried to preach.”
+Coil personally selected the hymns for congregational singing.
+He believed these selections “represented[ed] the gospel [he] tried to preach.”
 The hymns were: “All Hail the Power”; “I Walk With the King”; “I Stand Amazed”; “Tell Me the Old, Old Story”; “Amazing Grace”; “I Believe in the One They Call Jesus”; and “Lead On, O King Eternal.”

 Coil was laid to rest in a mausoleum in the Mt.
 Zion Church of Christ Cemetery, Florence, Alabama.